Tapanhaz/cykit/README.md

 Detailed examples can be found here: [cykit/examples/cylogger](https://github.com/Tapanhaz/cykit/tree/main/examples/cylogger)

+## cykit.spsc_queue (cython only)

+Lock-free SPSC queue. (detailed documentation coming in a later update)

+## cykit.utils.msgbridge (cython only)

+Multi-mode message dispatcher to bridge Cython and Python, built on a lock-free SPSC queue.
+(detailed documentation coming in a later update)

+## cykit.utils.signal_handler (cython only)

+Boost.Asio based cross platform signal handler (detailed documentation to follow)

 ## Contribution

 Contributions are welcome!
 Any kind of help — bug reports / suggestions, feature requests, or pull requests—is appreciated.